-Do your own research, pay attention to photos that YOU are drawn to repinning, and choose the photos that you pin accordingly.
-Also, carefully craft the keywords in your captions in a way that people can find it.
+Do your own research, pay attention to photos that YOU are drawn to repinning (& check your analytics to see what your followers are liking), and choose the photos that you pin accordingly.
+Also, carefully craft the keywords in your captions in a way that people can find it in their searches.
 Ask yourself “if I were trying to look for this picture… what words would I type into the pinterest search bar” and put that phrase in the caption… add a few hashtags too!!
 Lol

 Also, be sure to repin and support other people’s work.. mix their pins into your feed, but make sure they match your style/brand.
 You could also join group boards which are like insta pods where you can pin to other people’s boards and their followers (I personally don’t know how to get in them… but if someone wants to start one, I’m down to try — hit me up lol!!)